 I’d like to go through and list all the ingredients and their benefits.
 The only smoothie that’s as healthy as this one that we have loved just as much is one we had in Byron Bay at Naked Treaties.
 They do some amazing smoothies, so if you find yourself in Byron Bay, it’s a must try!

-Cacao – Cacao powder (not to be confused with cocoa) is full of magnesium, calcium and it’s also the highest plant based source of iron.
+Cacao – Cacao powder (not to be confused with cocoa) is full of magnesium, calcium and it’s also the highest plant-based source of iron.

 Banana – When using bananas, especially for cooking, blending and baking, have them ripe with lots of black spots.
 They will taste better and also have more nutrients!
-Bananas are a great source of potassium, they also help to sustain your blood sugar during exercise.
+Bananas are a great source of potassium.
+They also help to sustain your blood sugar during exercise.

 Almond Milk – If you buy almond milk, make sure that it has a good ratio of almonds to water, as some have a maximum of 2% almonds in it!
 We usually buy a local brand that can be found in the fridge at the supermarket or health food store.
 You can taste that it has a much richer flavour and definitely more almonds.
 It contains quite a wide range of vitamins.
 It’s a great base for any smoothie!

 Cashews – They are a raw vegan dessert lovers best friend!
 We love to add them to curries, smoothies, raw desserts and just anything that we want to make nice and thick.
-They are full or nutrients and the right kind of fat.
+They are full of nutrients and the right kind of fat.
 Don’t overindulge in them though as some people can have reactions to consuming too many (like an itchy throat).

 Blueberries -These little cuties help to lower your risk of heart disease, are high in antioxidants, and aid digestion.

 Fermented Brown Rice Protein – We love this brand of protein powder, but any organic, raw and vegan (and preferably fermented) protein powder will work for this recipe.
-When it’s fermented it helps with digestion.
+When it’s fermented, it helps with digestion.
 Try and avoid ones that have certain flavours as they may have unnecessary additives.

 Coconut Water – We always buy organic coconut water as I’ve heard that they are quite heavily sprayed otherwise.
 One of the main reasons I love coconut water is the fact that it’s filled with electrolytes.